celehs/KESER/README.md

 ## References

-  - **Large Scale Code Embedding with Applications to Feature Selection and Knowledge Discovery in Electronic Health Records**. *Working Paper*.
+  - Large Scale Code Embedding with Applications to Feature Selection and Knowledge Discovery in Electronic Health Records. *Working Paper*.